Isentropic Flow Calculator

 Mach number, static pressure, and stagnation temperature

-The Mach number connects area, pressure (), temperature (), and density () across different stages of isentropic flow.
+The Mach number (see mach number calculator) connects area, pressure (), temperature (), and density () across different stages of isentropic flow.
 Mach number, is the ratio of flow velocity and the speed of sound at temperature, .
 The speed of sound, is the function of specific heat ratio, , specific gas constant, , and temperature, .

 The Mach number equation is: